pytoolz/toolz/doc/source/streaming-analytics.rst

 The ``groupby`` function collects the entire dataset in memory into a dictionary.
-While convenient, the ``groupby`` operation is *not streaming* and so this approach is limited to what can comfortably fit into memory.
+While convenient, the ``groupby`` operation is *not streaming* and so this approach is limited to datasets that can fit comfortably into memory.

-Toolz acheives streaming split-apply-combine with `reduceby`_ which performs a simultaneous reduction on each group as elements stream in.
+Toolz acheives streaming split-apply-combine with `reduceby`_, a function that performs a simultaneous reduction on each group as the elements stream in.
 To understand this section you should first be familiar with the builtin funciton ``reduce``.

-The ``reduceby`` operation takes a key function, like ``groupby`` and a binary operator like ``add`` or ``lesser = lambda acc, x: acc if acc < x else x``.
+The ``reduceby`` operation takes a key function, like ``groupby``, and a binary operator like ``add`` or ``lesser = lambda acc, x: acc if acc < x else x``.
 It is unable to accept full reduction operations like ``sum`` or ``min`` as these would require access to the entire group at once.
 Here is a simple example: